“Do not neglect to show hospitality to strangers, for by doing that some have entertained angels without knowing it.” –Hebrews 13:2 (NRSV)

 From September through mid-June, our Sunday morning service of Holy Eucharist is at 10:00am, with Sunday School beginning at 9:45 most weeks.
 During summer time (last Sunday of June through August), our Sunday service shifts to 9:00am, and there is no Sunday School.
 We also have Morning Prayer at 8:30am and Compline at 8:30pm on most Tuesdays, Wednesdays, and Thursdays throughout the year, via Zoom.

 How long does the service last?

-Our Sunday service typically lasts between one hour and one hour, fifteen minutes.
+Our Sunday morning service typically lasts between one hour and one hour, fifteen minutes.
 High holiday services, such as Easter Sunday, Christmas Eve, or baptisms, may last a little longer.
-Our weekday Morning Prayer service is 10-15 minutes long.
+Our weekday Morning Prayer and Compline services are 10-15 minutes long.

 When should I arrive?

-We advise arriving by 9:45am on Sundays to find parking, stow your coat, and get settled in the sanctuary.
-If you are bringing your children for Sunday School, please come slightly earlier, as the children begin with music in the parish hall at 9:45am.
+During the school year, we advise arriving by 9:45am on Sundays to find parking, stow your coat, and get settled in the sanctuary.

 How do I get around the building?

 From the parking lot, you’ll enter the narthex (the “lobby” of the church).
 The sanctuary is through the large double doors to your right.
 A coat rack is to the left ahead of you, just around the corner from our narthex display.
 Restrooms, Sunday School classrooms, and the nursery are located along the main hallway, to your left.
 The parish hall is at the end of the hallway.
 All of the spaces used on Sunday mornings are on a single level and accessible for people using wheelchairs or other mobility devices.